-“and don’t be talking to any strangers”, my mum would regularly say to me growing up, “Yes I know” I would yell back at her, exhausted at forever being told the same thing.
+“and don’t be talking to any strangers” I would hear my mum shout everytime I went out.
+“Yes I know” I would yell back at her, exhausted at forever being told the same thing.

 As a parent it’s difficult to know if all the nagging (my kid’s words) and repetitive talks on internet safety ever really sink in.
 Groans of “yes we know Mum”, “you don’t need to keep telling me” are often heard, when I am, as the kids say, on one!